Correlations of Almost Primes: Proof of Theorem 1.3

-The applications of the Cauchy-Schwarz inequality to sums over products of exactly two primes in the proofs of \cref{prop:minorestimate} and \cref{prop:B2Xbound} are now too inefficient.
+The applications of the Cauchy-Schwarz inequality to sums over products of exactly two primes in the proofs of Proposition \ref{prop:minorestimate} and Proposition \ref{prop:B2Xbound} are now too inefficient.
 To overcome this, we split the sum over $p_1\in[P_1,P_2]$ into dyadic intervals before applying the inequality.
-We now outline how to modify the proof of \cref{prop:minorestimate}.
+We now outline how to modify the proof of Proposition \ref{prop:minorestimate}.